WSU-CS-3230-Brown/CourseInformation/README.md

 My name is Ethan Brown.
 I'm a Weber State Alumni and a Software Engineer at local startup called TaxBit.
 I have experience working for big companies like Adobe and 3M as well.
 You can connect with me on linkedIn at [linkedin.com/in/ethan-brown-dev](https://www.linkedin.com/in/ethan-brown-dev/).

-I mostly work with python and bash in my day-to-day work.
-This just means I will need you all to call me out as I miss those semi-colons and curly braces during demos.
+I mostly work with python and Javascript in my day-to-day work.
 I've learned in my career the importance of knowing universal problem sovling and engineering skills over just learning the nuances of a language.
 Anyone can memorize syntax, engineers solve problems.

 ![Python Dev](python-java.png "python dev in java")